shlok191/PyTorch_Terrain_Segmentation/README.md

-# PyTorch Geography Segmentation Project
+# PyTorch Based Satellite Imaging Instance Segmentation Project

 This project attempts to develop a Convolutional Neural Network with PyTorch with inspiration taken from the popular UNet encoder-decoder network architecture designed to assist with instance segmentation originally designed to improve medical imaging techniques for the detection of cancerous tumors!